wiheto/teneto/docs/tutorial/what_is_tnt.rst

 For example, using friends' lists from social network profiles can be used to create a static network about who is friends with who.
 However, imagine a friend being introduced to a group of friends, by seeing when they become friends this can explain more what happened.

-Compare the following two picture:
+Compare the following two figures representing meetings between friends:

 .. plot::